tflori/riki-concepts/README.md

 ## Blog

-Blog posts can be written by contributors and users with high reputation (revised by a contributor).
-A blog post can be up and down voted what brings reputation for the author.
+- Blog posts can be written by contributors and users with high reputation (revised by a contributor)
+- A Blog post can be up and down voted what brings reputation for the author

-A blog post can get comments that also can be voted up and down.
+- A Blog post can get comments that also can be voted up and down
+- Blog posts and comments are written in MarkDown and follow the same rules as github MarkDown
+- The teaser is generated automatically but can be defined by the author as well

+## Guide

+- The guide is not only about using the framework
+- The guide is structured as follows
+  - to be continued...
+- Each guide page can have comments with up and down voting
+- The guide is written in github MarkDown as well
+- The guide can be printed as a complete book
+- The guide can be downloaded as epub

+## Documentation

+- The documentation of the latest stable version will be synchronized
+- No comments here

+## Exchange

+- Like stack exchange up and down voting questions and answers but with github MarkDown
+- Live search while writing questions to avoid duplicates